bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 > TODO: Check that the assumptions hold for HelloRetryRequest.
 As long as no handshake messages are repeated verbatim, it should be fine, but we need to check whether an active attacker can trigger a replay.

 Pseudorandom cTLS also enciphers every record header.
-In addition to the header, a portion of the AEAD ciphertext itself is enciphered to ensure the input has enough entropy.
-As many AEAD ciphertext bytes are borrowed as the AEAD's ciphertext expansion (i.e. its tag length).
+In addition to the header, 16 bytes of the AEAD ciphertext itself is enciphered to ensure the input has enough entropy.
+All currently registered AEAD algorithms produce at least this much ciphertext from any input.
+Any AEAD algorithm that can produce smaller ciphertexts is not compatible with this specification.

 ### With Streaming Transports